Zorz42/GamePlatform-Game-Framework/README.md

-# GamePlatform-Game-Framework
+# GamePlatform Game Template

-when you are making a game for Game Platform, clone this repo and code inside it
+When you are making a game for Game Platform, clone this repo and code inside it.